UPPMAX/R-matlab-julia-HPC/docs/lesson_plans/20251010_richel/README.md

 I will reduce my goals and prepare as such:

 - Current exercises in draft form
 - Fix MATLAB if possible and if at least 1 participant

+## 2025-10-10

+I've prepared good enough:

+- Exercises are done
+- Video is made
+- MATLAB does not work